nroduit/nroduit.github.io/content/demo.en.md

 <a  href="weasis://%24dicom%3Aget%20-w%20https%3A%2F%2Fnroduit.github.io%2Fsamples%2Fdemo%2Fvlut.xml" class="btn btn-default">Launch</a>

 {{% notice info %}}
-Can be changed in the "Image Tool" right panel.
+VOI LUT can be changed in the "Image Tool" right panel.
 {{% /notice %}}

 ------------------------------------------------------------------------